scummvm/scummvm/backends/platform/atari/readme.txt

 - slightly irregular frame rate (depends solely on the game's complexity)

-- in case of extremely fast rendering, one or more frames are dropped in favor of showing only the most recent one (unlikely; double buffer guaranties that every frame is shown, no matter how insignificant)
+- in case of extremely fast rendering, one or more frames are dropped in favor of showing only the most recent one

 SuperBlitter used: yes, for rectangle blitting to screen and cursor restoration.
 Sometimes also for generic copying between buffers (see above).